-Late summer is the time to think about laying a new lawn, refreshing an existing one, or doing spot repairs.
-But could you go without in your garden, or in part of your garden?
-Perhaps forgo the lawn for gravel, for decking, for paving or even fake grass?
-Doing so will cut down on maintenance and can create pace in and help zone your garden, and will also cut down on garden maintenance.
+Whatever, you can go without a lawn in your garden – either completely or in part.
+And if so, what will you replace it with: gravel, decking, paving or even fake grass?
+Doing so will cut down on maintenance and can create pace in and help zone your garden.
 Like the sound of it?
 Don't miss these turf-free options if you want an alternative to laying – and caring for – a lawn.

 Lawns are child-friendly, wildlife havens, soft areas where you can sunbathe, and design-wise a necessary ‘neutral space’, but you can’t use them year-round and they need care, including spiking and scarifying, mowing, weed control and watering.

 1. Make a meadow

 An increasingly popular option, a meadow can be created by simply allowing existing lawn grass to grow longer than usual, and cutting it only once or twice in summer.
 On a large scale, this is the most sensible option, since replacing the lawn with anything else will be prohibitively expensive – or back-breaking work.
 Leaving existing grass to grow also means you can revert to a close-cropped sward again relatively easily, by trimming the length low enough to take the lawnmower (we have the best lawnmowers in our buyer's guide).
 Of course, not all the lawn has to be left to grow long.
 Areas near the house can be cut as normal, with paths made with a mower through longer grass in areas that aren’t used regularly.

 Letting lawn grass grow long doesn’t automatically mean masses of wildflowers will appear, however; grasses will dominate.
 If you want something akin to an idyllic country meadow, there are two options: the easiest is to plant wildflower plug-plants throughout the long grass, chosen with your soil type in mind.
 For example, poppies don’t like thick clay, but knapweed does.